teampheenix/StarCraft-Casting-Tool/README.md

 ## Customization

 Some basic options for customization can be found in `config.ini`.
 You have to run SCC-Tool once to generate the `config.ini` file.
-For additional customization of the map icons you can alter the `/OBS_mapicons/src/map.css` file, e.g., try to replace `map.css` with `map_alternative.css`.
+For additional customization of the map icons you can alter the file `/OBS_mapicons/src/css/box.css` and `/OBS_mapicons/src/css/landscape.css`, e.g., try to replace `box.css` with `box_alternative.css`.

 ## Help & Contribution